 Member of the Centennial Conference (NCAA Division III) with 25 varsity sports, plus club and intramural sports.
 To date, 212 student-athletes have been named All-American.

 Dickinson is recognized as a leader among educational institutions committed to sustainability and green initiatives.
 The Center for Sustainability Education provides assistance as Dickinson integrates sustainability into its academics, facilities, operations and campus culture.
 Dickinson has received recognition for exemplary work from the Association for the Advancement of Sustainability in Higher Education, Sierra Club, Sustainable Endowments Institute, Princeton Review and Second Nature.

-Dickinson offers one of the most respected off-campus study programs, and more than half of the students study in 39 programs in 24 countries on six continents.
+Dickinson offers one of the most respected off-campus study programs in the nation, and around 60 percent of our students study in 39 programs in 24 countries on six continents.
 Dickinson also is one of the nation's top institutions for foreign-language study, with 13 languages offered.